Nick Maton Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to surrender the fifth-fewest home runs in baseball (70 total, one per game).
+- Twins pitchers combine to surrender 70 home runs (one per game), the second-fewest in baseball.

-- De Leon gets the call to start for the Twins, his first this season.

-- The 30-year-old righty came out of the bullpen in his most recent outing this season, one of 10 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.